 At Shipley College, we care about your safety.
 All our courses are carrying on using a mixture of online and face to face methods.
 If you plan to join us, please take a look at our return to College risk assessment and protocols.

 September Opening of the College

 Some parts of our courses are delivered with a mix of online classes and study materials.
 Shipley College expects that all students will continue to learn and will remain in contact with their tutors and Learning Coaches, where appropriate.

 Please note that this does NOT affect Apprentices in the workplace, who will continue to attend work as normal.
 Any changes to work hours will be up to their individual employer.

-If you need to talk to Student Services the team will offer support, advice and guidance by phone on 01274 327281 or email@example.com
+If you need to talk to Student Services the team will offer support, advice and guidance by phone on 01274 327281 or emailing firstname.lastname@example.org

 We have lots of helpful information on the Student Portal on the STUDENT WELLBEING & MENTAL HEALTH page.
 You will find information on organisations available to offer you help online or by phone if you are in crisis or need urgent help.